 In addition to her work at BASEC, Samantha is a member of the First Presbyterian Church in Raymond.
 In her free time, Samantha loves cooking, fishing/boating with Bill and the kids, thrifting, fashion & makeup.

 - E-Mail: email@example.com

 BOARD OF DIRECTORS

 Brian Hull is from Tulare, SD and has been a BASEC board member since 2008.
 He currently serves as board president.
-Brian is married to Pam and they have six children, 12 grandchildren, and one great-grandchild.
-Brian has worked for the Tulare School District as a maintenance man since 1984.
+Brian is married to Pam and they have six children, 12 grandchildren, and three great-grandchildren.
 An entrepreneur and music lover at heart, Brian started a DJ business in 2008 and rocks all kinds of parties in the area!
-He is a member of the Tulare United Church, TVC Praise Band, and the Tulare Volunteer Fire Department.
+He is a member of the Tulare United Church, TVC Praise Band, and serves as Chairman on the Tulare City Board.
 Brian has received the Lions Distinguished Service Award, an Honorary FFA Membership Award, South Dakota High School Activities and Association Friend of Football Award and the Mason’s Service Award.
 Brian loves music, sports, muscle cars, history and all things related thereto.
 He also loves animals and fishing.

 Brian believes that developing communities to their optimum potential can be accomplished by promoting business growth, housing and community development.
 Brian’s favorite thing about living in rural South Dakota is knowing his neighbors and the way the community takes care of its own people.
 He loves that his community is safe and a great place to raise a family.